eumelzocker/maptoy/docs/en/tile-providers.md

 rate-limited under the active plan.

-**Policy notes:** The API publishes HTTP cache lifetimes, but those values describe freshness and do not by themselves grant rights to maintain maptoy's permanent revision archive, proxy content, export it, or prefetch it.
+**Policy notes:** The API publishes HTTP cache lifetimes, but those values describe freshness and do not by themselves grant rights to maintain *maptoy*'s permanent revision archive, proxy content, export it, or prefetch it.
 Check the current Mapbox agreement and product terms for the exact account and use case before enabling any archive function.
 Preserve all required Mapbox and data attribution.